mmillar-bolis/InvokeAsAdmin/README.md

 ### Thanks for looking!

 I'm just a novice user who codes for fun.
 This was originally put together by a user named msumimz, however I have been unable to find them online and the original posts for this code have disappeared as far as I have been able to search.
-I saved this almost four years ago and have hacked a bit with it ever since.
-Here it is with with the author's credit and it's original license.
-I'll do what I can to continue working on this.
+I saved this several years ago and have hacked a bit with it ever since.
+I took it down for a year after some unfairly critical feedback, but have decided to repost it.
+Here's the code with the author's credit and it's original license.
+Hopefully I'll find the time to fix it all up.